JHerminio/Stock-Knowledge-Engineering-Page/README.md

 # Website

-This website is built using [Visual Studio](https://code.visualstudio.com/), a modern static website generator.
+This website is built using [Visual Studio Code](https://code.visualstudio.com/), a modern static website generator.

 ## Installation